contaware/shell-docs-notes/README.md

 - `-E` is for extended regular expression, for example if needing `+ ? |`

 ### POSIX character classes

+Don't confuse the POSIX character class with what is normally called a "regex character class". `[x-z0-9]` is an example of a "regex character class" which POSIX calls a "bracket expression". `[:digit:]` is a **POSIX character class**, used inside a "bracket expression" like `[x-z[:digit:]]`

+In regex use POSIX character classes like:

 ```bash
 [[:space:]] instead of \s (space, tab, newline, carriage return)
 [[:blank:]] space and tab